Consultation through ProRecognition

 I hold a Diploma/Trade Certificate.
 Do I need to get my degree recognised?

 Yes.
-Diploma and trade certificates are considered vocational degrees in Germany.
-In order to get a work visa for Germany with a vocational qualification, it is mandatory that your degree is fully equivalent to a German vocational occupation.
-Further, your profession needs to be listed as a shortage profession on the Whitelist of the Federal Employment Agency.
+Diploma and ITI certificates are considered vocational degrees in Germany.
+In order to get a work visa for Germany with a vocational qualification, it is mandatory that your qualification is equivalent to a German occupation.
+Although only full recognition gives you unlimited access to the job market, you may already start working with a partial recognition – provided that your employer can train you on the identified gaps.

 I have a Bachelor’s / Master’s degree.
 Do I need to get my degree recognised?